-There are numerous reasons why buying train tickets in Italy online is the best choice.
-If buying online, you don't have to wait in queues, deal with a machine if you're in a hurry and you can choose your preferred seat.
+If you buy online, you don't have to queue, you don't have to use a machine if you're in a hurry and you can choose your preferred seat.

 For long distance trains we suggest you to book your tickets in advance as you'll get the cheapest tickets.
 Prices will continue to rise as the departure date approaches.